tillitis/tillitis-key1/README.md

 ## Introduction

-Tillitis Key 1 (TK1) is a new kind of USB security token.
-What makes the TK1 unique is that it allows a user to load and run applications on the device, while still providing security.
+Tillitis Key (TKey) is a new kind of USB security token.
+What makes the TKey unique is that it allows a user to load and run applications on the device, while still providing security.
 This allow for open-ended, flexible usage.
-Given the right application, the TK1 can support use cases such as SSH login, Ed25519 signing, Root of Trust, FIDO2, TOTP, Passkey, and more.
+Given the right application, the TKey can support use cases such as SSH login, Ed25519 signing, Root of Trust, FIDO2, TOTP, Passkey, and more.